To delete a page in Word, you delete what's on the page, or adjust layout and formatting to reduce the number of pages in your document

-Click inside the Font size box, and type 1.
-Then press Delete (so that you'll be entering "1" instead of "10") .
+Click inside the Font size box, type 01, and then press Enter .

-The paragraph now fits on the preceding page, so the unwanted blank page disappears.
+The paragraph now fits on the preceding page, removing the unwanted blank page.

-Switch the paragraph marks back off again by pressing Ctrl+Shift+8 (⌘+8 on a Mac).
+Press Ctrl+Shift+8 again to hide the paragraph marks (⌘+8 on a Mac).

 If that paragraph still doesn't fit on the preceding page, you can make the bottom margin smaller (Layout tab > Margins > Custom Margins, and set the bottom margin to something small, like 0.3 inches).